DanLeEpicMan/UpdatedMonolithSolver/README.md

 As you can see, each block is denoted by a number and separated by commas.
 Rows are separated by a new line.
 At first this will be annoying, but eventually you'll get accustomed to it.
 Notice that every color has a specific number of dots on it (1 for Gray, 2 for Pink, 3 for Yellow, 4 for Blue).

 4d: Once you finish recreating the board, click on "File" and "Save As" in Notepad.
-Save it to the "boards" folder in the Monolith folder and type this into the box where it asks you to name it: "yourname.csv". yourname can be anything.
-I personally called it "myBoard", so I would type "myBoard.csv" into the name part. **MAKE SURE THAT IT'S A .CSV FILE AND NOT A .TXT FILE.
-IF YOU CANNOT CONVERT IT THEN SIMPLY OPEN ONE OF THE EXAMPLES, PASTE YOUR BOARD INTO THERE, AND RENAME IT!**
+A menu that looks like File Explorer should pop up.
+For the box where it says filename, input "yourname.csv" (yourname can be anything.
+I personally called it myBoard, so I would type myBoard.csv).
+Once you input the name, change the "Save as type" input to "All Files".
+Once both of those values are inputted, save your file into the boards folder from Step 4b.
+You can copy and paste the directory of the boards file and input it into the newly opened File Explorer box if needed. **MAKE SURE THAT IT'S A .CSV FILE AND NOT A .TXT FILE.
+IF YOU ARE HAVING TROUBLE THEN SIMPLY OPEN ONE OF THE EXAMPLES, PASTE YOUR BOARD INTO THERE, AND RENAME IT!**

 Step 5: Once you have your board created, go back to the Anaconda command prompt and type this: "python TMP.py yourname" (without quotes!). yourname is whatever you named your file, without the .csv at the end.
 For example, I would type "python TMP.py myBoard" (without quotes!)